Tectonic Shift (Peter Voulkos)

 Materials Sandblasted glass, bronze, and wood

-When he began to be recognized, Voulkos made wheel thrown large vessels.
+When he began to be recognized, Voulkos made wheel-thrown large vessels.
 In the 1950s he started to deform these shapes and assemble them into larger sculptures.
 This eventually led to very large-scale hand-built sculptures.
-In this piece I have attempted to show that movement.
-The shape of the glass is based on a piece called “Flying Black Work” from 1958 and the wood, from one titled “Josephine” from 1961.
+In this piece, I have attempted to show that movement.
+The shape of the glass is based on a piece called, “Flying Black Work” from 1958 and the wood is derived from one titled, “Josephine” from 1961.
 This is to also show that the shift was not absolute.
 Voulkos went back and forth throughout his career.
 He never lost his love for wheel thrown work even after his success with the major large-scale installations.